 Key deliverables: competitor’s list, target audience research, SWOT analysis

-You have to base product development, positioning, and marketing strategy on thorough market research.
+You have to base product development, positioning, and marketing strategy on thorough research.
 There are two main types you need – market research and competitive research.
-The market research stage will reveal how viable your idea is considering the current business environment, customer purchasing habits in the industry, and the pool of competitors.

-Conduct primary and secondary research.
-Market research is a crucial part of product marketing that allows a company to understand what users want and which products they already use.
+Market research is a crucial part of product marketing that allows a company to understand what customers want and which products they already use.

-List and analyze your competitors.
-While market research is oriented towards potential customers, competitive analysis analyzes similar products and providers in your industry.
+While market research is oriented towards potential customers, competitive research aims to analyze similar products and providers in your industry.
 Its point is to find out the main competitors and understand the strengths and weaknesses of your own product.

-Use ready-made market research and reports by industry (sources like Nielsen, IRI, Wood MacKenzie, The NPD Group, Video Research, Decision Resources Group, Mintel, YouGov, Mediametrie), or dig up the information manually, using LinkedIn, Google, and social networks.
+Use ready-made market research and reports by industry (sources like Nielsen, IRI, Wood MacKenzie, The NPD Group, Video Research, Decision Resources Group, Mintel, YouGov, Mediametrie), or dig up the information manually, taking advantage of LinkedIn, Google, and social networks.